Name of teacher

 Vivianne Rodrigues de Brito

-- Demonstrate the ability to analyse and to give peer-feedback based on the principles taught in the classes.
+- Demonstrate the ability to analyze and to give peer-feedback based on the principles taught in the classes.

 Working method(s) used